Art with Ms. Djordjevic

 Picture

-This project will be your second project for the semester and hopefully you are feeling a bit more comfortable being very intentional with your shooting with the cellphone (I know it's different) and more comfortable with your editing in photoshop.
 Your assignment is to find the beauty in nature through the use of pattern and texture.
 Pattern is identified as a repetition of a certain element or elements.
 Texture refers to the properties held by an external surface.
-Although we cannot actually feel the texture in a photograph, implied texture will give the viewer the feeling that he or she can actually reach in and touch the image.
+Although we cannot actually feel the texture in a photograph, implied texture will give the viewer the feeling that they can actually reach in and touch the image.

 Assignment:

-• find both repeating patterns and textural elements outside the school
+• Shoot 24 photos of texture and pattern—12 textures and 12 patterns—find both repeating patterns and textural elements outside the school

-• create a contact sheet of your 50 unedited photos
+• create a contact sheet of your film

 Tips to Get Started: